Funded by

 The main objective of this project is to enable active dialogue between stakeholders based on common understanding of the context and the various perspectives, around the questions “what went wrong, what went right?
 Is there anything that could have been done differently?”.

-To achieve this, several studies will be carried out to:
+To achieve this, several studies have been carried out to:

 Geographical analyses proposed

-The expected results are the production of three stand-alone papers:
+• the production of three stand-alone papers (non-public documents):

 In Mali and Burkina Faso, armed groups destabilising presence and actions could not be controlled, why?
 Why international support to efforts to control / stabilise these situations has failed so far?
 What has been the consequence for humanitarian actors?